Chart Color Schemes

 Household Composition

-Seaforth - Calen features high concentrations of family households, with a fairly typical median household size
+Seaforth - Calen features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.2% of all households, including 32.0% couples with children, 38.0% couples without children, and 6.8% single parent families.
-Non-family households constitute the remaining 22.8%, with lone person households at 20.5% and group households comprising 2.2%.
-The median household size is 2.6 people, which aligns with the Rest of Qld average.
+Family households constitute 77.2% of all households, including 32.0% couples with children, 38.0% couples without children, and 6.8% single parent families.
+Non-family households comprise the remaining 22.8%, with lone person households at 20.5% and group households at 2.2%.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households